kubernetes-sigs/gateway-api/geps/gep-4152/index.md

   This mode is intended for development and testing environments and SHOULD NOT be used in production.

-#### Trusted Certificate Hashes
+#### Trusted Certificates
-`trustedCertificateHashes` is an alternative to `caCertificateRefs` and `wellKnownCACertificates`.
-When set, the backend certificate is accepted if it (or its Subject Public Key Info) matches one of the listed hashes, no CA chain is required.
+`trustedCertificates` is an alternative to `caCertificateRefs` and `wellKnownCACertificates`.
+It references one or more Kubernetes objects (i.e., ConfigMap or Secret) containing PEM-encoded certificates that are trusted directly as leaf certificates.
+When set, the backend certificate is accepted if it matches one of the referenced certificates exactly, with no CA chain validation required.

+Implementations MAY compute the SHA-256 hash of the DER-encoded representation of the referenced PEM-encoded certificate and use that hash to match the backend certificate, rather than comparing the full certificate.

 #### API Validations

-* When `mode` is `Strict` or `InsecureSkipOnlySANVerification`, at least one of `caCertificateRefs`, `wellKnownCACertificates`, or `trustedCertificateHashes` MUST be set.
+* When `mode` is `Standard` or `InsecureSkipOnlySANVerification`, at least one of `caCertificateRefs`, `wellKnownCACertificates`, or `trustedCertificates` MUST be set. `caCertificateRefs` and `wellKnownCACertificates` remain mutually exclusive and only at most one of them can be set.
-* When `mode` is `InsecureSkipVerification`, `caCertificateRefs`, `wellKnownCACertificates`, and `trustedCertificateHashes` MUST all be empty.
+* When `mode` is `InsecureSkipVerification`, `caCertificateRefs`, `wellKnownCACertificates`, and `trustedCertificates` MUST all be empty.
 * `subjectAltNames` MUST be empty when `mode` is `InsecureSkipOnlySANVerification` or `InsecureSkipVerification`, as SAN matching is not performed in these modes.